ES: Ester Spitz and Pim Kops

 curatorial notes: Behind the Exhibition: ES

-The process of shaping ES has been, above all, an act of listening—listening to words written in solitude and to photographs that carry their own quiet silences.
-From this, a rhythm began to emerge: the writings reveal the interior life, while the photographs witness the exterior.
+The process of shaping ES has been, above all, an act of listening—listening to words written in solitude and to photographs that hold their own quiet silences.
+From this, a rhythm emerged: the writings reveal the interior life, while the photographs witness the exterior.
+Word and image intertwine, weaving a narrative that does not belong solely to either artist but instead opens toward each viewer.
+In this way, ES becomes a meditation on the human condition—what it means to be free, full of life, melancholic, or to question reality itself.

 — Victoria Chapman, Curator